Career and Technical Education: MEd

 Graduates with a CTE MEd will have the skills to improve their teaching as a highly-qualified teacher and become an educational leader in Career and Technical Education school administration.
-Graduates work in secondary and post-secondary educational institutions.
+Graduates work in secondary and post-secondary educational institutions without a formal appointment in research.

 - Post-Secondary Educator